 Soulitude Records as the name implies is built on the awareness, as to the power of all living beings, and reflects the gratitude that Mr. Nabet has towards humanity without boundaries.
 It is the voice of the voiceless, the sound of freedom, a glimpse into the future and the celebration of life.
 Although he is strongly influenced by Mother Nature, the legacy of Mr. Nabet’s vast experience, business acumen, and perseverance is what fuels the engines; and makes this label unique, historical and inspirational.
 It is truly a service to all to share such a journey.
 The level of artistry of it's stable of artist, is beyond compare.
 Pascal's finely tuned ear captures the purity of their sounds, the message in their songs, to produce records, second to none.

-The Jazz Messiahs, is his first album as an artist coming out this year and has garnered great reviews; along with the digital re-mastering of David Lynch a/k/a BlueBob, The Tahitian Choir- Rapa Iti, Red Room- Le Paradis, Possession- The Incarnation Blues Band with Tucker Smallwood, Louis Metoyer, Steve Ferrone, Mike Finnigan, David Kalish - A Tribute to Robert Johnson and music from two time Grammy winning bassist, Jerry Jemmott, coming on iTunes and all the other digital platforms.
+The Jazz Messiahs, is his first album as an artist coming out this year and has garnered great reviews; along with the digital re-mastering of David Lynch a/k/a BlueBob, The Tahitian Choir- Rapa Iti, Red Room- Le Paradis, Possession- The Incarnation Blues Band with Tucker Smallwood, Arlen Roth, Steve Ferrone, Mike Finnigan, - A Tribute to Robert Johnson and music from two time Grammy winning bassist, Jerry Jemmott, coming on all the digital platforms.